rehannali/apple-build-universal-framwork/README.md

 **Build Apple platform universal framework**

 > You need to remove `-workspace ${FRAMEWORK_NAME}.xcworkspace` for you to work from `xcodebuild` if your framework is not depend on any pod.

+**Public repo binary distribution**

+> You need to add you public repo path to work fully automation.